China’s bid for Nexen may get a boost if a Malaysian company successfully acquires Canada-based Progress Energy Resource Corp.

 Analysts believe that a favourable resolution for Petronas would likely be followed by the sale of Nexen to China’s giant offshore oil and gas producer, especially after it is said to have accepted yesterday Canada’s government management and employment conditions.

-Authorities have taken, requests made in October by Alberta Premier, Alison Redford, which include guarantees that Canadians hold at least 50% of Nexen’s board and management positions.
+Federal authorities have taken into account some requests to protect the nation’s resources, such as the plea made in October by Alberta Premier, Alison Redford, which also asked for Canadians to hold at least 50% of Nexen’s board and management positions.

 Ottawa is now set to rule by December 10 on whether to approve the takeover.
 Its decision will be based on the so-called net benefits the transaction may bring to Canada’s economy, as required under the country’s foreign-investment laws.

 A recent Abacus Data survey shows Canadians are protectionists, that 63% oppose foreign ownership of a domestic natural resource company (compared to 53% of Americans respondents in the U.S.).

 Additionally, a majority of Canadians strongly oppose Chinese, Indian or Russian control of their country’s resources, but are less bothered by the idea of Norwegian or American owners.

 Respondents said they would support Norway over the U.S. controlling a resource firm, followed by Germany (31%), Brazil (24%) and then China (20%).